frodwith/yanop/README.markdown

 As if Node didn't have enough option parsers.
 As of this writing, most of them are almost good enough for me.
-None of them quite measures up to the power of perl's yanop::Long though. yanop::Long's interface sucks, but its parser is very flexible.
+None of them quite measures up to the power of perl's Getopt::Long though.
+Getopt::Long's interface sucks, but its parser is very flexible.
 This module aims to have an interface that doesn't suck and still be flexible, but you'll be the judge.